Bushman upright fridge review; do they live up to the hype?

 Nothing in life is perfect, and its rare that you buy a product that doesn’t have something that you don’t like about it.

 The difference between this blog and many others reviewing products (particularly those on YouTube!) is that we speak our mind, and don’t hide behind sponsorships and make cash for comment posts, or advertorials.
+There certainly are Bushman upright fridge problems, and one of them is a huge annoyance of ours.

 It frosts up